 How long is the Manaslu Trek?

 The Manaslu trek demands 12 to 17 days of commitment.
-You will be travelling more than 177 kilometres during the journey.
+You will be traveling more than 177 kilometers during the journey.
 One will walk for about 6 to 7 hours each day while covering about 10 to 20 km of distance.
 The distance, however, differs from Itinerary to Itinerary.
 Here is the general route you will be taking.

 Manaslu Trek’s difficulty might sound hectic, but in reality, it’s pretty easily achievable.
 This Manaslu Circuit Trek is marked as moderately complex and is suitable for any level trekkers.

-For most of the journey, one will be roaming in exotic and off-beaten paths of the Manaslu.
-So, if you are craving adventures in the Himalayas, Manaslu is the best choice.
+For most of the journey, one will be roaming the exotic and off-beaten paths of the Manaslu.
+So, Manaslu is the best choice if you are craving adventures in the Himalayas.
 Trekking in high mountains will be challenging- altitude being one of the significant challenges.
 Distance and unstable weather can be other difficulties you should be aware of.

 Moreover, the trails are rocky, sloppy, and steep in some places.